 Select the Primary key from the list in the drop-down menu.
 In our case, the primary key is the ID (unique identifier).
 AMC provides two ways to associate copy with students.
 In this tutorial, we will use the manual method.
 In the next tutorial, we will describe more advanced features such as Automatic association.

 The Manual button will open a window with a list of all your student (from the CSV file) and will present you the name and surname written by the student on the copy.
 The teacher has to click on the student that matches the scan.

-The last tab in the AMC interface is for the reports generation.
+The last tab in the AMC interface is for the report generation.
 AMC can generate CSV, LibreOffice or PDF files with the results of all students.
 But a very interesting part is the ability to annotate all the scanned copies with the correction and the marks for all questions.
 This way, students can see exactly where they made mistakes.

 On the Report tab, select the file output you want to use and adapt the settings to your needs.
 In this example, we will use a CSV file sorted by name.

 To annotate the solution files, simply click on the Annotate papers button.

 AMC is a very powerful software that provides very interesting features to help teachers that use Multiple choice tests.
 In this tutorial, we only describe basic features.
 In a future blog post, we will show how to automatically match copies to the right student, and how to directly send by email the annotated copies to the student.
 We will also describe some interesting commands to improve the structure of your test (columns, introduction text,...).

 If you want a very accurate personalization, we encourage you to use the Latex source file to generate your tests.
 Indeed, there are more options than in ACM-TXT.